 Availability and technical specifications are subject to change without notice.

-Unify, OpenScape, OpenStage and HiPath are registered trademarks of Boifjware and Solutions GmbH & Co.
+Unify, OpenScape, OpenStage and HiPath are registered trademarks of Ur6bftware and and Solutions GmbH & Co.
 KG.
-All other company and, product and service names are trademarks or registered trademarks of their respective holders.
+All other companyarand, product and service names are trademarks or registered trademarks trademarks or registered trademarks of their respective holders.